Estimated reading time: 42 minutes

 Our Favorites: The A Week at Work series, where you’ll find countless cute office outfits that manage to look both office-ready and on-trend.
 From the chicest high rise business casual look to her shoe selection and volume sleeves, we’re loving everything on the blog.

 Fashion and lifestyle blogger Erika Fox is a New Yorker with a background in fashion PR.
 Retro Flame ‘documents Erika’s work, travels, outfits and inspirations’ – and comes with lots of great options for office outfits.
 Erika’s style is clean, streamlined, in simple lines, and follows a cohesive neutral color palette, ideal for a varied range of jobs.

-Our Favorites: Great trend roundups with chic style picks, like this leather must-haves piece.
+Our Favorites: The volume.
+The textures.
+The play of high and low.
+Great trend roundups with chic style picks, like this leather must-haves piece.

 New Yorker Cheslie Kryst, who has a background in law, but currently works as a news correspondent, runs the blog White Collar Glam – which is exactly what the title describes.
 ‘Dedicated to helping women dress professionally in white-collar jobs’, the blog proves that white collar fashion doesn’t have to be austere and monotonous.